Not quite long ago, we discussed the importance of mental health and why you should take a mental health day at work too.

 A lot of ‘coping mechanisms’ have made many people lose touch with their emotions.

-There is the bottling up of emotions which we do not need to tell you how bad it can get.
+There is the bottling up of emotions we do not need to tell you how bad it can get.
 There is the ‘just getting over it’ phase where we do not accept and validate our emotions, just willing them to go away.

 A better alternative is to accept and validate all of your emotions.